RencBell/ROGER-master/README.md

 # ROGER

-Placeholder for basic code of the TEG project
+Placeholder for basic code of the ROGER project